bscan/Data-Class/README.md

 ## DESCRIPTION

 Data::Class provides a variety of keywords that offer classes similar to dataclasses in Python, and type hints similar to those offered in Python and Typescript.
+These keywords are not limited to usage inside of a class.
 Syntax highlighting for these keywords is available in the Perl Navigator.

 # KEYWORDS